- Studies reveal high HIV prevalence rates among transgender women in the United States.

-Because data for this population are not uniformly collected, information is lacking on how many transgender people in the United States are infected with HIV.
-However, data collected by local health departments and scientists studying these communities show high levels of HIV infection and racial/ethnic disparities.
+Because data for transgender people are not uniformly collected, information is lacking on how many transgender people in the United States are infected with HIV.
+However, data collected by local health departments and scientists studying these communities show high levels of HIV and racial/ethnic disparities.

-Individual behaviors alone do not account for the high burden of HIV infection among transgender people.
-Many cultural, socioeconomic, and health-related factors contribute to the HIV epidemic and prevention challenges in U.S. transgender communities.
+Individual behaviors alone do not account for the disparate HIV diagnoses among transgender people.
+Many cultural, socioeconomic, and health-related factors contribute to these diagnoses and prevention challenges in transgender communities.

-- Behaviors and factors that contribute to high risk of HIV infection among transgender people include higher rates of drug and alcohol abuse, sex work, incarceration, homelessness, attempted suicide, unemployment, lack of familial support, violence, stigma and discrimination, limited health care access, and negative health care encounters.
+Other factors that contribute to high rates of HIV among transgender people include drug and alcohol abuse, mental health disorders, incarceration, homelessness, unemployment, lack of familial support, violence, stigma, discrimination, limited health care access, and negative health care encounters.

 What CDC Is Doing

 CDC and its partners are pursuing a high-impact prevention approach to achieve the goals of the National HIV/AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods among transgender people.
 Activities include:

 - Funding community-based organizations (CBOs) to enhance their capacities to increase HIV testing, link transgender persons with diagnosed HIV infection to medical care, increase referrals to partner services, and provide prevention and support services for transgender persons at risk for or diagnosed with HIV.

 - Supporting health department demonstration projects that provide pre-exposure prophylaxis (PrEP) support services and data-to-care activities prioritizing gay and bisexual men and transgender persons at substantial risk for acquiring HIV, particularly persons of color.